 Tips & Tricks

-You can also add any type of spice or herb that you’d like.
-Spices can be added before you start to soak or boil the bulgur, whereas herbs can be added fresh before serving.
+- You can also add any type of spice or herb that you’d like.
+Spices can be added before you start to soak or boil bulgur wheat, whereas herbs can be added fresh before serving.

-You can substitute the olive oil with butter when cooking coarse and very coarse bulgur.
+- You can substitute the olive oil with butter when cooking coarse and extra coarse bulgur.
 However, don’t do this for fine and medium bulgur as it will affect their texture too much.

-While you are soaking the bulgur, cover the bowls with kitchen towels.
+- While you are soaking bulgur, cover the bowls with kitchen towels.
 This will help the bulgur absorb the water much better.

-In Turkey, different types of bulgur are used in different and specific bulgur wheat recipes.
+In Middle Eastern cooking, different types of bulgur are used in different and specific bulgur wheat recipes.

 Although not a traditional use, we love to use fine or medium bulgur in breakfast recipes like in this breakfast bowl with bulgur.

 Medium bulgur or coarse bulgur can be used in stuffed green peppers or in stuffed grape leaves dolma with a combination of rice.
 You can even prepare a traditional drink called boza with medium bulgur.